textpattern/textpattern.github.io/tags/images.md

 </txp:images>
 ~~~

-And then later on you could drop in...
+And then later on you could drop in…

 ~~~ html
 <txp:images offset="1" limit="3" wraptag="div" class="gallery">